What is vibe coding? The plain-English guide for 2026

 Speed creates new failure modes.
 The most common ones we see across teams:

-These are all avoidable.
+Every one of these is avoidable.
 The teams shipping reliable vibe-coded apps have review habits and iteration patterns that match the speed of generation.
 We cover the top 10 vibe coding mistakes in detail, with fixes for each one.
+For prompt engineering strategies that prevent most of these problems at the source: Vibe coding prompts.

 Vibe coding for specific teams

-The use cases vary by function, and we've written targeted guides for the most common ones:
+The use cases vary by function, and we've written targeted guides for the most common ones.

 If your company is evaluating vibe coding at the organizational level, with governance, security, and multi-team rollout, read Vibe coding for enterprise.